 Truck Accidents Are Often Much More Severe than Car Accidents, and the Injuries that Can Result May Be Life Changing

-Driving cargo across the country can be a stressful and high pressure job.
+Driving cargo across the country can be a stressful and high-pressure job.
 Working with deadlines means that drivers are going extensive distances without stopping for breaks to rest.
 Sleep and rest deprivation leads to a loss of concentration and coordination and can be the catalyst for a truck accident.

 Driving long distances, a driver may turn to the radio or their cell phone for entertainment or as a means to communicate.
-This presents the opportunity for distraction from the road and increases risk of a collision.
+This presents the opportunity for distraction from the road and increases the risk of a collision.

-Whether to make more efficient timing or to mitigate risk of late delivery, speeding by truck drivers is not unheard of.
+Whether to make more efficient timing or to mitigate the risk of late delivery, speeding by truck drivers is not unheard of.
 If a truck driver is driving faster than the size of the truck will allow, the vehicle then becomes a greater threat to other cars on the road.
 Risky overtaking, abrupt stops, and approaching other vehicles too quickly due to speeding can all cause truck accidents.

 Why are truck accidents so much more devastating than passenger vehicle accidents?

-The sheer size and weight of trucks in comparison to most cars makes them formidable to face in an accident, especially commercial trucks.
+The sheer size and weight of trucks, in comparison to most cars, makes them formidable to face in an accident, especially commercial trucks.
 Because of size and weight, it’s more difficult to bring a truck to a full stop as quickly as a car, and the level of potential damage is likely to be greater in a truck accident as compared to an accident involving passenger vehicles.

-Third Party Claims: Who can be held responsible for a truck accident?
+Third-Party Claims: Who can be held responsible for a truck accident?

-Third Party liability insurance is usually compulsory for industries that operate in ways that have the potential to affect people who are not involved in the industry.
-You are more likely going to file a third party claim if the driver of the truck was negligent and you are not responsible for the accident.
+Third-Party liability insurance is usually compulsory for industries that operate in ways that have the potential to affect people who are not involved in the industry.
+You are more likely going to file a third-party claim if the driver of the truck was negligent and you are not responsible for the accident.
 These claims are made in most trucking accident cases against the at-fault party’s insurance company.
-Compensation may be awarded in third party claims for medical expenses, repair costs, and pain and suffering.
+Compensation may be awarded in third-party claims for medical expenses, repair costs, and pain and suffering.

 What can I be compensated for after a truck accident?